How to Apply:

-- $10 application fee.
+- $50 application fee.

-- Membership in NAGARA is not required.
+- Membership in NAGARA.

-Since the minimum requirement of 1.5 hours in 8 of the 11 competency areas totals 12 hours, applicants may enroll in multiple workshops within certain competency areas and/or may participate in subject area workshops that are longer than 1.5 hours’ duration.
+Since the minimum requirement of 2 hours in 7 of the 9 competency areas totals 14 hours, applicants may enroll in multiple workshops within certain competency areas and/or may participate in subject area workshops that are longer than 2 hours duration.
 This will allow participants to pursue knowledge and skills that are of special interest to them and/or of particular relevance to their work environments.

-- Storage and environment basics
+- Physical Storage and Environments

-- Disaster planning and response
+- Disaster Preparedness and Business Continuity

-- Retention and disposition
+- Retention and Disposition

-- Advocacy and program development
+- Advocacy and Outreach

 What are “core competencies” and why are they required to earn NAGARA’S Local Government Archives and Records Administration Certificate?

 Competencies are a set of behaviors encompassing skills, knowledge, abilities, and personal attributes that, taken together, are critical to successful work accomplishment.
-NAGARA’s Certificate in Local Government Archives and Records Administration (LGARA) is tied to completion of education, training, and/or professional development activities designed to provide knowledge and skills to support the eleven LGARA competency areas.
+NAGARA’s Certificate in Local Government Archives and Records Administration (LGARA) is tied to completion of education, training, and/or professional development activities designed to provide knowledge and skills to support the nine LGARA competency areas.